KyleSwanso/BraitenRover/README.md

 # BraitenRover
 Braitenberg Arduino Rover with ultrasonic sensors.
+Designed for three sensors, can be extended for more.

+Please see pin definitions for wiring.
+Please see comments for useage instructions.